 In 2002 Chris entered the world of television and media and secured his own television series on BBC 2 , called 'The Plantsman', since then he has appeared on a variety of TV programmes including The Chelsea Flower show , Hampton Court Flower show, Gardeners’ World, This Morning, Castle in the Country, Garden Invaders, BBC Breakfast, Digging for Victory, GMTV, ITV's ‘a garden for London’, Garden Rivals, Secret Gardens, Hard Sell, Garden Challenge, Turf Wars and even armed forces television, filming in Bosnia and Germany.
 More recently Chris presented his own BBC 4 documentary 'Wonder of Weeds' and also appeared as one of the judges on 'Young Gardener of the Year' and had a cameo on DIY SOS for Children in Need.

-Since 2004 until the current day he has been the resident Blue Peter gardener working both on screen and with the presenters and keeping an eye on one of the country’s favourite garden.
+Since 2004 until the autumn of 2013 he was the resident Blue Peter gardener working both on screen and with the presenters and keeping an eye on one of the country’s most famous gardens.
 A part of which he re-located to Media City in Manchester due to the BBC relocation of its children's department.

 He has also runs his own Design and soft landscape company 'CM Collins Horticulture' since October 2003.

 In 2007 Chris was awarded the Duke of Edinburgh medal for his services to horticulture, he was also part of the team that won a silver medal at Chelsea in 2010 with 'the garden that kids really want'.
 This website sets out to involve you in all his work and to reflect on adventures of times gone by.

 Chris Collins (CM Collins Horticulture) provides a variety of services , we provide specialist landscape services which concentrate on soft landscaping and planting schemes , for more info check out the horticultural services page .